Colostomy Surgery: Coping with My Emotional State After an Ostomy Procedure

 - How do I guard against leaks?

-- Goodness!
-Will I be able to swim with a stoma?
+- Will I be able to swim with a stoma?

-Think about it; if you weren't fortunate enough to have good medical care, what would have happened?
-Without surgery what could have been your chances of survival?
+Think about this.
+If you weren't fortunate enough to have good medical care, what would have happened and without your colostomy surgery, what would have been your chances of survival?
+Perhaps, it will be very slim.

 Questions & Answers